-From Breitenbach Pass, hike northeast up the ridge to the base of the West Tower.
+From Breitenbach Pass, hike northeast up the ridge to the base of the first southwestern most tower.
 Traverse east, scrambling over boulders and talus for about 150 feet to the base of a steep, slippery, debris-filled gully.
 Climb the gully–carefully.
-The route crosses loose talus and hard ledges covered with loose rock.
-At the top of the gully, the route climbs a 12-foot-high wall which brings you to a keyhole.
+The route up the gully crosses loose talus and hard ledges covered with loose rock.
+At the top of the gully, the route climbs a 12-foot-high Class 3-4 wall which brings you to a keyhole.

 As we reached the summit, the East Tower came into view.
 We could not say with certainty that we were on the highest point.
 We had to check with a level to be certain that we had the first ascent.